jessepav/lacygoill-wiki-backup/vim/complete.md

 Update: I think it could be considered as a bug.
 Here is what `:h popupmenu-keys` says:

    > CTRL-E    End completion, go back to what was there before selecting a
    >           match (what was typed **or longest common string**).

 I can see why `C-e` behaves like it does (see bold text).
 And most of the time, it's probably desirable.
 But  I still  think  that  in some  cases  (when you  want  to  try a  different completion command next) the behavior is undesirable.
-Try to ask for `C-e` to restore the original text.
+Try to ask for a new command (`C-o`? "o" for "original") to restore the original text.

-Or for an option to do so.
-Or for a function to give the original text.
+Or you could ask for a function to give the original text.
 I guess that the `inserted` item from `:h complete_info(` could help.
 But not entirely (what if the case of the text has changed too?).
 Also, whatever fix you implement, it would probably break the dot command.